browninstitute/c-plus-j-website/schedule.md

 ---
 # Conference Schedule (Tentative)

-Please see below for a preliminary schedule for the 2022 C+J Symposium held at Columbia University.
-The main confernce will be held in Pulitzer Hall (the Journalism School) at Columbia.
+This is a preliminary schedule for the 2022 C+J Symposium to be held at Columbia University.
+The main conference will take place in Pulitzer Hall (the Journalism School) at Columbia.
 Each session will also be broadcast to an online environment.
 A link to this environment will be sent to all registrants prior to the event.

 ### Thursday, June 9